 The program consists of a self-conducted audit of the participating clinics and provider clinical practice, distance learning modules for clinicians that can be done in their own time, and online training provided by skilled GP educators and the inTouch Family Violence Advocate educator.
-The online program will enable you to reflect on your clinic and your own practices, read new material, try some new tools, and be involved in role-plays and experiential learning.
-It will be most valuable to you if you are able to identify your own clinic needs.
+The online program will enable clinicians to reflect on their clinic and their own practices, read new material, try some new tools, and be involved in role-plays and experiential learning.
+It will be most valuable to clinicians if they are able to identify their own clinic needs.
 We have updated this manual to include consideration of working in a pandemic climate, in this case, Covid 19.